 Fourth Claim: Focusing on overcoming karma, keeps you trapped in karma.

 In The Essence of the Bhagavad Gita, as explained by Paramhansa Yogananda, Swami Kriyananda wrote, “Habit born of past actions may give us good karma, but karma itself must be transcended in dedication to the truth.”

 If you kicked a friend as a child, why would God wait to punish you for that action as an adult one day when you stub your toe and have forgotten about kicking your friend?
 Often committing acts that hurt others comes from a delusion of feeling separate from God.
 Why would God need to hurt you back for making that action due to your own ignorance versus teaching you how to feel and love the God within you more deeply?

 Whatever we focus on, tends to create the pattern of what we will continue to focus on.
 Karma relates to the past.
 Do you always want to be stuck in the past?
 Why not just take off the coat of the past and be free from it?
 May be easier said than done.
 I believe true connection with source focuses on what is happening right now.

 Fifth Claim: One day, meditation will be considered a drug.

 Maybe it already is?
 Doctors are now prescribing meditation.
 It helps calm and relax people, as well as heal disease.
 When some meditate they see beautiful color formations or hear intriguing sounds.
 Some people gain an expanded awareness, as some people claim drugs offer them.
 But that is not why I brought this point up.
 Since this blog post is already really long, I’ll explain the rest next week.

-If you want to keep getting to the heart of the matter and figure out how to integrate these principles in your daily life to create more ease, grace, and flow, please join the online Bhagavad Gita in the New Age study group.
+If you want to figure out how to integrate these principles in your daily life to create more ease, grace, and flow, you can watch past recordings of the Bhagavad Gita in the New Age study group.